The basics - rock formations

 Several waterfall ice climbs normally fill-in by late November, and are climbable into the early spring.
 Warm temperatures and frequent chinooks can make the ice quality questionable, and it is not unusual for climbs to melt out or fall, then reform several times in a season.
 Most popular routes normally have little or no avalanche danger affecting them.

 Camping and bivouacing

-Camping regulations and permits are explained in the wilderness camping section.
+Camping regulations and permits are explained in our backcountry camping page.
 Most climbs in Waterton are easily completed in a day, and given the small area of the park, camping outside of designated backcountry campsites is not encouraged.
 Climbers may be permitted to bivouac on long routes or as necessary to safely complete a climb, however a wilderness camping permit is required, and some restrictions will apply.

 Leave no trace

 All backcountry travellers are encouraged to use low impact techniques, particularly in alpine areas.
 Fragile wet meadows and streamsides are especially vulnerable to trampling and informal trail creation.
 More durable surfaces such as rock, snow or gravel are preferred where possible.
 Travelling with a smaller group is safer, and creates less impact to vegetation, wildlife and other users.
 Scree descents can be fun, but may leave a highly visible track, and can accelerate erosion.
 Please consider the impact of your actions on the environment and other users.